ThatMG393/Stfu/README.md

 Probably, I am trying to make this mod as compatible as I can.
 If there is a problematic conflict you can [open an issue](https://github.com/ItsFelix5/Stfu/issues/new?labels=Incompatibility&template=bug_report.md&title=%5BINCOMPATIBILITY%5D+).
 #### Can I use this in my modpack?
-Yes, of course as long as it stays on modrinth!
+Yes, of course as long as it stays on modrinth or curseforge!
 #### Can I redistribute this mod?
-No, you can't redistribute this mod.
+No, you can't redistribute this mod without my permission.
 You can only link to this page.
 #### Why is this mod called "Stfu"?
 This is because the mod was originally created to remove the annoying new world advice and the narrator jumpscares.